-The Global LF Series is equipped with an active PFC (Power Factor Corrected) multistage battery charger.
+The 3000 watt inverter charger is equipped with an active PFC (Power Factor Corrected) multistage battery charger.
 The PFC feature is used to control the amount of power used to charge the batteries in order to obtain a power factor as close as possible to 1.

-Unlike other inverters whose max charging current decreases according to the input AC voltage, Global LF series charger is able to output max current as long as the input AC voltage is in the range of 95-127VAC, and AC freq is in the range of 48-54 Hz(58-64Hz for 60Hz model).
+Unlike other inverters whose max charging current decreases according to the input AC voltage, this Global LF series charger is able to output max current as long as the input AC voltage is in the range of 95-127VAC, and AC freq is in the range of 48-54Hz(58-64Hz for 60Hz model).

-The Global LF series inverter has a very rapid charge current available, and the max charge current can be adjusted from 15%-100% via a liner switch to the right of the battery type selector.
+It has a very rapid charge current available, and the max charge current can be adjusted from 15%-100% via a liner switch to the right of the battery type selector.
 This will be helpful if you are using our powerful charger on a small capacity battery bank.
 The liner switch can effectively reduce the max charging current to 15% of its peak.